Kislapet/Kislapet.github.io/_pages/projects.md

   <img src="../assets/images/projects/image 4.png" alt="Interface visualization.">
 </figure>

-# Machine Learning Projects
+<h1 style="text-align: center; color: #f21368">Machine Learning Projects</h1>

 ## Giving The Voice Back: Voice synthesizer for people with voice loss ❤

-Creating a vocal synthesizer that would be able to recreate the patient’s former voice, and to speak old French languages (Breton, Patois, Occitan…) and write a publication (in the publications tab!!!)
+Creating a vocal synthesizer that would be able to recreate the patient’s former voice, and to speak France's local languages (Breton, Patois, Occitan…) and write a publication (in the publications tab!!!)

 This project uses So-VITS-SVC (State-of-the-art Variational Inference-based Text-to-Speech (TTS) Vocoder with Speech Conversion), which is a neural network designed for speech synthesis.
 It can extract speaker’s embeddings and vocoders to reproduce waveforms.
 <figure>